chuckeles/elder-assistant/README.md

 The HTML files in the root directory make the webpages visible to the user.
 Note that these files are wrapped in `_layouts/page.html` by Jekyll (right where the `{{ content }}` is present).
 If you want to add something that should be visible on every page, modify `_layouts/page.html`.

 Styles are in the `css` folder.
-Our custom styles are in `css/global.sass`, other files are for Bootstrap and Font Awesome (icons).
+Our custom styles are in `css/global.scss`, other files are for Bootstrap and Font Awesome (icons).

 Scripts are in the `js` folder.
 Our scripts are, again, in `js/global.js`, other files are libraries.

 Don't modify the library files.
 If you want to override something (i. e. a CSS class styling), do it in our project files.

+### Global and page-specific files

+`css/global.scss` and `js/global.js` contain styles and scripts that should run on every page.
+If you have any page-specific styles and scripts, put them into separate files named after the page and load them in the page.
+Add the script to the bottom of the page's HTML file, i. e. `<script src={{ site.github.url}}/js/your-script-name.js`.